italiancode/DeFi-P/README.md

 ## Usage

-1. Connect your Solana wallet using the "Connect Wallet" button
+1. Connect your Solana wallet using the "Connect Wallet" button.
-2. Your portfolio will automatically load and display your assets
+2. Your portfolio will automatically load and display your assets.
-3. Track your investments and monitor performance in real-time
+3. Track your investments and monitor performance in real-time.
+4. View additional token analytics and DeFi insights from bitsCrunch APIs.

 ## Built With